openharmony/docs/en/application-dev/reference/apis/js-apis-data-cloudData.md

 ##   Action

-Enumerates the actions for clearing the cloud information about the local data.
+Enumerates the actions to take to clear the downloaded cloud data locally.

 **System API**: This is a system API.